How will the COVID-19 pandemic affect my training?

 Compliance with the ACGME clinical and educational work hours requirements is a top priority.
 All fellows have a minimum of one day in seven free of clinical work and required education when averaged over four weeks, and at least eight hours off between all scheduled periods of clinical work and education.

 All fellows have 20 days of paid vacation.
 Vacation time is taken during elective rotations or a prearranged time with the program director.
 There is also 1 week of educational leave for Fellows that can be used towards attending medical conferences, courses, or medical boards preparation.

-Can I afford to live in San Francisco on a resident salary?
+Can I afford to live in San Francisco on a fellow salary?

 Kaiser fellows enjoy very competitive salaries and generous benefits.
-The fellowship program pays for fellow parking fees, medical licensing fees , gym membership, and provides a $500 educational stipend.
+GME offers subsidized employee parking, reimburses for medical license and DEA registration renewal fees, and provides a $720 wellness stipend and a $1500 educational stipend.

 As a highly desirable place to live and work, the Bay Area has always had a relatively high cost of living.
 To help offset this, Kaiser Permanente San Francisco fellows receive an additional housing stipend of up to $3500 each year.

 How can I contact the Program Director or the Chief Fellows?

 We encourage potential fellowship applicants to speak with one of our program leaders or chief fellows.
-Please contact Victoria McManimen, our fellowship interim coordinator, via email Victoria.D.McManimen@kp.org to be connected.
+Please contact Joel Barcelona, our program coordinator, via email at Joel.Barcelona@kp.org to be connected.

 How much procedural training is available to the fellows?